Frequently Asked Questions about BS/MD

 *SAT Total is Verbal/Critical Reading + Math.

-UA extends an interview invitation to approximately 90 students in Early Action and 90 students in Regular Admission.
+UA extends an interview invitation to approximately 180 students.

 There are 35 students selected for the program each year at each of the consortium undergraduate universities.